 - You’ll then be asked to choose a switch type.
 You can use a physical switch via USB or Bluetooth, but we’re going to go with Camera Switch instead.
 You’ll be asked for permission to take pictures and record video, and may need to download about 10 MB of data.

 - Next, the app asks you to choose between using one switch or two.
-This is a little confusing: what it really means is that you can either just use a single gesture to start auto-scanning what’s on the screen and then perform that same gesture to select it (one switch), or you can use up to six different gestures to perform a variety of functions (two switches).
+This is a little confusing: what it really means is that you can either just use a single gesture to start auto-scanning what’s on the screen and then perform that same gesture to select it (one switch), or you can use two or more gestures to perform a variety of functions (two switches).
 I selected the second; either way, once you’ve made your choice, tap “Next.”

 - The three subsequent screens let you choose switches for three actions: next, select, and pause (in other words, temporarily pause or unpause the use of facial gestures).
 You can use one or more facial gestures for each — for example, you can assign both eyebrows up and eyes right to “next.”
 But you can only use each gesture for one action; so if you choose to raise your eyebrows to indicate “next,” then “raise eyebrows” will be grayed out for any other actions.

 - The next screen is called “Camera Switch settings.”
 Toggle it on to enable it.
 It has a “Try it” button that you can use to see if your camera can properly catch your smile, upraised eyebrows, etc.